-- 1) The Company continues to advance the geological understanding of the district and views the Lucita option as being a key greenfield exploration target. - 2) Previous work has consisted of property wide geological mapping and geochemical sampling. - 3) Additional diamond drilling program is planned on selected portions of the Lucita property based on the drill results reported to date. - 4) Permits are being submitted for additional exploration holes as a follow up to the encouraging drill results reported to date.
+- 1) The Company continues to advance the geological understanding of the district and views the Lucita option as being a key greenfield exploration target. - 2) Ongoing work consists of property wide geological mapping and geochemical sampling. - 3) Additional diamond drilling program is planned on selected portions of the Lucita property based on the drill results reported to date. - 4) Permits are being submitted for additional exploration holes as a follow up to the encouraging drill results reported to date. - 5) Greenfields exploration that will be a combination of follow up drilling on the recent first-pass success at Palenque and first pass drilling on regional targets including the northern Zacatecas district at Pánuco.